alh-industries/L4VvLLM-gemini/README.md

       -  bucket names can only come from one Field collection at a time
    -  Option = the actual custom field data
       -  arbitrary string + color
       -  unlimited(?)
 Options (therefore buckets, categories, tags, etc.) can be added via settings
-      -
+-  duplicate Field collection to Slice or add sort dimension??

 - a Single Select or Iteration (custom) field
   -